LukaBac/ApartmentManagement/README.md

-Skolski projekt - zavrsni rad
+School Project

-ReactJS web aplikacija za iznajmljivanje apartmana slično sustavu Booking.com
+ReactJS web application for apartment renting, similar to the Booking.com system

-Koristi Google Firebase i Firestore bazu podataka i ReactJS za frontend
+Uses Google Firestore database and NodeJS/JavaScript for backend and ReactJS for the frontend

-Sadrži dvije web stranice, od kojih jedna predstavlja administratorski panel za uređivanje baze podataka, a druga za simulaciju korisničkog iskustva korištenja sustava
+Contains two web pages, one representing an administrative panel for editing the database, and the other simulating the user experience of using the system